 Most people don’t notice that their dogs are pregnant until month two.
 During this time, the fetuses develop very quickly.
 They only need about a month to develop.
 By day 58, puppy development is complete.
 The extra time on either end of the pregnancy is more setting up for pregnancy and the subsequent birth – not necessarily allowing the puppies to develop.

-Dogs will gain all of their weight during the second month.
+Dogs will gain almost all of their pregnancy weight during the second month.
 Very rarely is any weight gained during the first month.
+Behavior changes happen throughout the process of fertilization, implantation of the embryos, and throughout the pregnancy.
+However, they are an unreliable way to determine pregnancy.

-German Shepherds have anywhere between 1 to 15 puppies.
+German Shepherds have anywhere between one to 15 puppies.
 However, most dogs have around eight puppies.
-There is no way to determine how many puppies your dog might have unless you have an ultrasound later in their pregnancy.
+There is noway to determine how many puppies your dog might have unless your veterinarian does a pregnancy diagnosis and fetal count.

 There are several factors that determine how many puppies a dog has.
 Typically, larger dogs like German Shepherds have more than smaller dogs.
 Size also seems to be a significant factor.
 Larger German Shepherds often have more puppies, for instance.